Bird Control Legislation

 Reasons some Bird Species can be Treated

-All wild bird species (including their nests and eggs) are protected by law in the UK.
-Any offences regarding this legislation may lead to an unlimited fine and prosecution of the parties involved.
-You should be able to avoid harming birds by timing any work to avoid the breeding season, usually between March and August and by using professional pest control methods that deter the birds, but do not harm them.
+All wild bird species (including their nests and eggs) are protected by law in Ireland.
+Any offences regarding this legislation may lead to substantial fines and prosecution of the parties involved.
+You should be able to avoid harming birds by timing any work to avoid the breeding season, typically between March and August, and by using professional pest control methods that deter birds without harming them.

-Avoiding bird issues by taking preventative measures such as bird netting, scaring, hawking or specialist bird proofing will reduce the need for more complex bird control solutions and any associated licences required under the Wildlife & Countryside Act 1981.
+Avoiding bird issues by taking preventative measures such as bird netting, scaring, hawking, or specialist bird proofing will reduce the need for more complex bird control solutions and any associated authorisations or licences required under the Wildlife Acts and the Birds and Natural Habitats Regulations.

-Certain nuisance bird species can be dealt with for the following reasons:
+Certain nuisance bird species can be dealt with for the following reasons, provided the strict conditions of the General Declaration or a specific licence are met:

 • To conserve wild birds